plemeri/InSPyReNet/README.md

   + You can evaluate generated prediction with `python run/Eval.py --config configs/InSPyReNet_SwinB.yaml --verbose`
   + You can also use `python Expr.py --config configs/InSPyReNet_SwinB.yaml --verbose` to train, generate prediction and evaluation in single command

-  + (optional) Download our best result checkpoints and pre-computed saliency maps from following [URL](https://drive.google.com/file/d/1IlHzuFeAMbPzxLCghaFzDV1FPuXwwcC0/view?usp=sharing) for InSPyReNet_Res2Net50 and InSPyReNet_SwinB.
+  + (optional) Download our best result checkpoints and pre-computed saliency maps from following [URL](https://drive.google.com/file/d/1iD4ekldcivjMJ3gcenW3_kit7TCTMg_S/view?usp=sharing).
 Locate pth files following above file location.
 If you use `install.sh`, then you don't need to download them manually.
   + (optional) You can download pre-computed saliency maps from other methods and evaluate with our evaluation code.
 We have created some of SotA models' yaml file in `configs/SotA` folder.
+We also provide pre-computed saliency maps for SotA methods from following [URL](https://drive.google.com/file/d/1X0o7O-dyoLhXvncYpa4pvL6TCe171NXK/view?usp=sharing) which were brought from the official authors repositories.
 To create an yaml file as manually, follow the format below.
   ```
   Eval:
     gt_root: "data/RGB_Dataset/Test_Dataset"